MansiP1435/Mansi-/README.md

 - This project can be deployed on any system with Python installed.
 It can be integrated into larger data analysis pipelines or used standalone for cleaning and analyzing car database-related data.

 **Author:**
-- [Your Name]
+- [Mansi Patel]
-- [Contact Information]
+- [mansip1435@gmail.com]
-- [GitHub Profile]
+- [MansiP1435]

 **License:**
-- [Specify the license under which the project is distributed, e.g., MIT License]
+- This project is licensed under the MIT License

 **Acknowledgement:**
-- Mention any individuals, organizations, or libraries that you have used or referenced in your project.
-For example, acknowledge the use of the `pandas` library for data manipulation.
+- Inspiration
+- Pandas